How it all began

 2012 Cazalys Wins Queensland Club of the Year .
 The top prize completed a hat trick of awards for Cazalys on the night, after wins in the Best Football Club 2012, and Best Club FNQ.

-6.5M expansion announced.
-Premises are being extended by 1800sq m.
-Expansion includes a state-of-the-art children’s entertainment area ,new kitchen and cafe, and a refurbished gaming lounge.
+July 12th 2013 Cazalys completes 6.5M expansion.
+Premises were extended by 1800sq m.
+Expansion included a state-of-the-art children’s entertainment area , new kitchen and cafe, and a refurbished gaming lounge.
+The expansion was officially opened on the 12th July 2013 by Allen Alyett